On the Internet there are some techniques designed to get users to perform certain actions, they are called CTA (Call to Action).

-In our case, we have programmed the pop-up to exit after 10 seconds when the user clicks on an article to read it.
+In our case, popupsmart has programmed the pop-up to exit after 10 seconds with popup builder when the user clicks on an article to read it.
 The call to action offers valuable information for those who subscribe.

 »You may be interested to see: A better popup builder.